Whale Watching Holidays Canada

 Call our experts

 With the longest coastline in the world, there are plenty of opportunities to see whales in Canada's Atlantic, Arctic and Pacific Oceans.
 Call our friendly experts and we'll be happy to help you plan your perfect trip.
 If you are looking for orcas, humpbacks or belugas, we can advise when and where to see them.
-You'll be able to book flights, hotels, transfers or car hire and those all-important whale watching excursions.
+You'll be able to book flights, hotels, transfers or car hire and those all-important whale watching excursions as part of our whale watching holidays.
 There's so much to see and do on your holiday!

 Where to go